alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/make-export-declaration.markdown

 - Electronic Data Interchange for Administration, Commerce and Transport (EDIFACT) messaging
 - XML

-^You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^

 Contact the CHIEF Operations Team for details.

 $C